1. About Fali S. Nariman

 "When you mention a famous race horse, they always ask you, ‘From which stable?’
 The stable is important.
 It establishes the ancestry and the breed.
 When you name a lawyer who has done well, people ask you, ‘From which chamber?’
 The chamber is important.
 It establishes the hierarchy and cultural tradition in which the lawyer has been reared."

 "Because these two judges showed to their generation of justices, and the generation after that, as to how to approach cases that came before the highest court.
 It is because judges with a political or social agenda are so few in number that they are long remembered.
-I have always considered it significant and beneficial for the development of the law in India that judges-without-an-agenda have been the more numerous"
+I have always considered it significant and beneficial for the development of the law in India that judges-without-an-agenda have been the more numerous."

 "I generally keep up to date with recent academic writings in law and literature; and to keep myself up to date I also subscribe to and browse through the New York Review of Books – a bi-weekly feature which gives all the current publications around the world – as well as the London Review of Books."